Nijat27/Quizzer/README.md

 If you encounter any issues:

 - Check that you are using a compatible Python version.
-- Ensure the JSON files for quizzes are correctly formatted and located in the 'Quizzes' folder.
+- Ensure the JSON files for quizzes are correctly formatted and located in the 'db_quizzes' folder.
 - Review any error messages in the console for guidance.

 ## Contributing